Overview

 Setting Up Flux (Production Scaling)

-Flux is the serverless control plane that rusty-server uses to spawn browser agents.
+Flux is the control plane thatrusty-server uses to spawn browser agents.
 In local mode it runs agents as subprocesses on the same machine.
-In production mode it provisions and autoscales agent nodes across AWS EC2 or GCP Compute Engine.
-The easy setup script configures Flux automatically.
-If you’re doing a manual setup or want to run Flux separately, here’s how.Docker (GHCR)
+In production mode it provisions and autoscales agent nodes across AWS EC2 or GCP Compute Engine when those providers are configured.

 Windows binary